bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 .. dropdown:: Errors after updating from an older version

-    If you keep getting errors after updating an older environment, use ``conda remove --name bkdev --all``, delete your local ``bokeh`` folder, and reinstall your development environment, following the steps in this guide from :ref:`the beginning <contributor_guide_setup_preliminaries>`.
+    If you keep getting errors after updating an older environment, leave the active shell and run ``pixi clean`` followed by ``pixi run --locked setup``.
+    This recreates the managed environment and local package installation from the committed lockfile.
+Run ``pixi shell --locked`` to re-enter it.

 .. dropdown:: Slow network connections when cloning